networkservicemesh/networkservicemesh/sdk/README.md

 }
 ```

-Note that some of the members of this structure can be initialized through the environment variables shown as comments here.
+Note that some of the members of this structure can be initialized through the environment variables shown as comments aboove.
 A detailed explanation of each configuration option follows:

  * `NsmServerSocket` - [ *system* ], NS manager communication socket
  * `NsmClientSocket` - [ *system* ], NS manager communication socket